Telefonica/mistica-ios/Sources/Mistica/Components/Sheet/README.md

 ## Usage

-To display a sheet, make an instance of `SheetViewController` class, the controller has a `SheetView` that is self-managing in its presentation.
+To display a sheet, make an instance of `SheetViewController`, the controller has a `SheetView` that is self-managing in its presentation.
 It is also necessary to instantiate and assign as transition delegate to the `SheetTransitioningDelegate` class.

 ## Dismiss / Submit